dubcat/PathOfExile/README.md

 ### The Grand Arena (33-43)

+- Ding Level 33

+- Be Cold Capped

+- Kill Daresso, King of Swords
+  - Loot The Eye of Desire

+- Exit Server

+### Highgate

+- Talk to Tasuni
+  - Take Book of Skill

-- Waypoint to The Crystal Veins
+- Waypoint to The Crystal Vein

 ### The Crystal Veins (31-41)